-- Option 2W (now: 100% Beneficiary Option 2) provides the highest possible beneficiary benefits, and it is the default option if you die before retiring, but are vested. - Gives same pension you received to your beneficiary, but if beneficiary pre-deceases, your monthly pension remains at the 2W level.
-If both die, remaining EE goes to secondary beneficiary, for example children. - Option 2 (now: 100% Beneficiary w/Benefit Allowance Increase Option 2) provides you with a slightly lower pension than 2W, and beneficiary receives the same check as you did - Lower than 2W because in Option 2 if your beneficiary pre-deceases you, or marital status changes, your pension goes up to the unmodified monthly rate.
+- 100% Beneficiary Option 2) provides the highest possible beneficiary benefits, and it is the default option if you die before retiring, but are vested. - Gives same pension you received to your beneficiary, but if beneficiary pre-deceases, your monthly pension remains at this level.
+If both die, remaining EE goes to secondary beneficiary, for example children. - 100% Beneficiary w/Benefit Allowance Increase Option - 2) provides you with a slightly lower pension than above, and beneficiary receives the same check as you did - The one with the B.A.I is lower than the other because if your beneficiary pre-deceases you, or marital status changes, such that there is no beneficiary your pension goes up to the unmodified monthly rate.